Papaya-Voldemort/ShardBowl/character.md

   - Powers: Full Allomancy (Mistborn)
   - Tidbit: One of the most powerful Mistborn, intuitive fighter, bonded with Preservation.

-- **Vin (Ascendant)**
+- **Vin (Ascendant Warrior)**
   - First Appearance: *The Hero of Ages*
   - Powers: Vessel of Preservation
-  - Tidbit: Sacrificed herself to defeat Ruin, embodying Preservation’s power.
+  - Tidbit: Destroyed Ruin's armins and later sacrificed herself to defeat Ruin, embodying Preservation’s power.

 - **Elend Venture (Scholar)**
   - First Appearance: *Mistborn: The Final Empire*
   - Powers: None initially
-  - Tidbit: Idealistic nobleman, fascinated by democracy and books.
+  - Tidbit: Idealistic nobleman, fascinated by democracy and books, little to no combat experience.

-- **Elend Venture (Mistborn Emperor)**
+- **Elend Venture (Last Emperor)**
   - First Appearance: *The Well of Ascension*
   - Powers: Mistborn (via Lerasium)
-  - Tidbit: Ruled with Vin, balanced idealism with wartime necessity.
+  - Tidbit: Ruled with Vin, balanced idealism with wartime necessity, most pure/powerful mistborn in history but lacks skill.

 - **Sazed (Keeper)**
   - First Appearance: *Mistborn: The Final Empire*
   - Powers: Feruchemy
-  - Tidbit: Terris scholar who preserved knowledge, gentle and thoughtful.
+  - Tidbit: Terris scholar who preserved knowledge, gentle and thoughtful but able to defend himself against powerful enemies.

 - **Sazed (Harmony)**
   - First Appearance: *The Hero of Ages*
   - Powers: Vessel of Ruin + Preservation (Harmony)
-  - Tidbit: A fused shard of Ruin and Preservation, conflicting goals and passions.
+  - Tidbit: A fused shard of Ruin and Preservation, conflicting goals and passions, complete control over the kandra, koloss, and the Steel Inquisitors.

 - **Marsh (Human)**
   - First Appearance: *Mistborn: The Final Empire*